-Second Person Point of View: Definition, Pros, and Cons
+Second Person Point of View: Benefits and Pitfalls

 Second person is widely known as the most difficult point of view to pull off as a writer.
 Using “you,” “your,” and “yours,” it makes the reader the main character and is not the same as when a narrator addresses a reader.
 For example: